Deploying and Using the Podman Run Mechanism

 Important

 Use of the runner_image is optional and there is no planned image release from the Jacamar CI repository.
-Please either use an officially supported GitLab container release or follow the example image documented below to generate you own.
+Please use either an officially supported GitLab container release or follow the example image documented below to generate your own.

 There are a number of standard actions in every GitLab CI job (i.e., using Git, managing artifacts and caches) and when the Podman run_mechanism is used we can run all these within a distinct container (defined via runner_image in the configuration).
 As an administrator you have to define what this image is and ensure it has the following applications installed: